PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Model

 \subsection{Query decomposition}

-One of the key ingredients of PluriHopRAG is document-scope-based query decomposition - rewriting the original query into multiple intermediate questions that are asked to individual documents.
+One of the key ingredients of PluriHopRAG is structure-aware query decomposition - rewriting the original query into intermediate questions that reflect how information is organized in the target corpus.
 This step was motivated by two observations.
-First, the type of information explicitly requested in a pluri-hop question often differs from the relevant information that is contained within a single document.
-Second, pluri-hop questions implicitly express more than just what data is necessary to answer them, namely filter conditions and aggregation instructions.
-For instance, the question "Has Jane Doe's kidney function been steadily declining over the past 3 years?" implicitly means: \begin{enumerate} \item (filter condition) Only consider documents from Jane Doe. \item (filter condition) Only consider documents from the past 3 years. \item (query) Find out what (if anything) the document says about their kidney function at a given moment. \item (aggregation instruction) Given statements about kidney function from different times, check if they get worse over time. \end{enumerate} The filter conditions and queries can be turned into questions that are asked to individual documents, to extract all relevant information and to decide if the document matches the filter conditions.
-In this case, the questions would be: \begin{enumerate} \item Is the person this document talks about Jane Doe? \item When was this document written? \item What does this document say about the patient's kidney function? \end{enumerate}
+First, the type of information explicitly requested in a pluri-hop question often differs from each document's content.
+Second, pluri-hop questions implicitly express filter conditions and aggregation instructions that must be disentangled.
+For instance, the question "Has Jane Doe's kidney function been steadily declining over the past 3 years?" implicitly contains filter conditions (patient name, time range), a document-level query (kidney function status), and an aggregation instruction (check for decline over time).
+This can be retrieved by answering these document-level questions: \begin{enumerate} \item Is the person this document talks about Jane Doe? \item When was this document written? \item What does this document say about the patient's kidney function? \end{enumerate}

 In this scenario, query decomposition becomes unnecessary if there is already a single document containing Jane Doe's 3-year kidney function trend.
-In other words, the pluri-hop nature of a question is contingent on how evidence is stored in documents.
-The quality of the query decomposer then hinges on its understanding of this - for instance, that medical records contain single test results rather than trends.
-This understanding may come from the base LLM's general knowledge imbued during pre-training, but for niche or closed domains it can be introduced through fine-tuning.
+In other words, the pluri-hop nature of a question is contingent on how evidence is stored in documents which, in turn, the query decomposer needs to understand.
+This understanding may come from the base LLM's general knowledge imbued during pre-training, but for niche or closed domains it can be introduced through supervised fine-tuning.
 We propose a workflow where an LLM is fine-tuned for the query decomposition task with fully LLM-generated examples that are created from a subset of the documents from the corpus.

 To generate the examples, the LLM is fed tuples consisting of a pluri-hop question and a document relevant in answering it.
 It is instructed to

 \begin{enumerate} \item Reason what information is relevant within the document to answer the question \item After the reasoning tokens, generate a list of questions to ask to an equivalent document that would be sufficient to extract all the relevant information \end{enumerate}